InfraBlockchain/yosemite-j/README.md

 YosemiteApiRestClient apiClient = YosemiteApiClientFactory.createYosemiteApiClient("http://testnet.yosemitelabs.org:8888", "http://127.0.0.1:8900", 30000);
 ```

+### Setting transaction parameters for each transaction
+Setting of Transaction-as-a-Vote(TaaV) Account, transaction expiration time, and delegated fee payer including required permissions and public keys can be set by TransactionParameters class for each action or transaction.
+You can see the sample usages of TransactionParameters and TransactionParametersBuilder from samples.

 ### Pushing action
 If you want to push an action as a transaction to a deployed contract on the blockchain, you can use `pushAction` method.
 API calls are asynchronously composed using `CompletableFuture` in each method.
 The returned `PushedTransaction` instance provides the transaction id.